SoftyDuck/FalixNodes-Desktop/README.md

 Q: Can I use FalixNodes Desktop?

-A: It supports Windows 7/8/10/11, macOS Yosemite and up, and Linux.
-You may be able to run FalixNodes Desktop on a chromebook as well.
+A: It supports Windows 8/10/11, macOS Yosemite and up, and Linux.
+You may be able to run FalixNodes Desktop on a chromebook as well by enabling Linux.

+The software can run on Windows 7, but will not be supported if something goes wrong.

 As for mobile, you can try out our mobile app, which serves the same purpose as our desktop software.